How much does printing cost?

 How do I pay for printing?

-Use your UCard Debit Account to pay for printing in IT Computer Classrooms.
+Use your UCard Debit Account.
 To open a UCard Debit Account:

 - Other Students, Faculty and Staff: Fill out a Debit Account application on the UMass Amherst UCard Web site or in person at the UCard office (168 Whitmore Administration Building).

-You can also get a Guest Card with a minimum $1 deposit from any of our value ports.
+- You can purchase a Guest Card with $1 deposit at any of the six Value Ports (kiosks).

 Are there any restrictions on what or how much I can print?